ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 Software applications typically have dependencies, and Ansible is no exception.
 These dependencies can include software libraries, configuration files or other services, to name a few.

-Traditionally, application dependencies are installed by administrators on top of an operating system using packaging management tools like RPM or Python-pip.
+Traditionally, administrators install application dependencies on top of an operating system using packaging management tools such as RPM or Python-pip.

 The major drawback of such an approach is that an application might require versions of dependencies different from those provided by default.